-There is a deadline of 6 months to file a Human Rights Complaint about workplace sexual harassment with the BC Human Rights Tribunal.
-This is 6 months from the last incident of harassment.
+There is a deadline of one year to file a Human Rights Complaint about workplace sexual harassment with the BC Human Rights Tribunal.
+This is within one year of the last incident of harassment.
 There are some circumstances where complaints have been accepted past the deadline, but in most cases, they are not.
-Six months can pass quickly for those who are worried about losing their jobs, or waiting for internal harassment investigations to complete.
-Don’t wait to seek advice, and don’t worry about being judged because you are not alone.
+One year can pass quickly.
+Don’t wait to seek advice, and don’t worry about being judged because you are not alone.*

 *this blog has been updated.
 The BC Human Rights Code now allows complaints to be made within one year (rather than within 6 months).